Annsville, New York

 Annsville is a town in Oneida County, New York, United States.
 At the 2010 census the town population was 3,012.
 The town is named after Ann Bloomfield, wife of a founder.

-The Town of Annsville is in the northwestern part of the county.
+The town is in the northwestern part of the county.

 History

 Annsville was settled in April 1793 when John W. Bloomfield moved from Burlington, New Jersey to what is now the hamlet of Taberg, and erected a saw mill and a grist mill.

 Land

 Annsville's territory is land first acquired by John and Nicholas Roosevelt in 1791 from the New York State Land Commission.
 This patent was for 530,000 acres situated in present Oswego and Oneida counties.
 Approximately 499,000 acres of the Roosevelt Tract became Scriba’s Patent in 1793 as partial payment of debts owed to the Scriba Bank by the Roosevelts.
 The land was divided into Townships at this time.
 Annsville contains portions of towns 1,2,3, and 8.